 Daniel is a freelance writer in San Francisco, which was a very tough beat until he helped found Satanic San Francisco in 2015 and regular work started reliably coming in just a month later.
 Which is definitely a coincidence and doesn’t freak him right out at all.
 Daniel grew up in a small Northern California town that you’ve never been to and that he’s probably no longer allowed to visit.
 Some say he wasn’t really born there and instead was a changeling child left on the hearth by ill-natured fairy folk who didn’t like the look of him… but you know how small town gossip is.
 He watches way too many movies, moonlights as a theater critic (like lawyers, critics get special advantages from citing the devil in their work history), writes Satanic Bay Area’s weekly blog “Feel the Burn,” and is always the loudest person on the podcast.
 His preferred pronouns are blasphemous and inhuman vocalizations that if ever spoken aloud will break the Great Seals on the scroll that unfurls the end of time.
 For obvious reasons, this doesn’t come up on the show very often.

-Simone is a writer and marketing professional, but prefers not to think about it too much.
 A Bay Area native who did her time in Los Angeles, Simone has experience in film, television, radio, and online media – all of which are brought to bear on Black Mass Appeal.
-After all, podcasts are obviously the pinnacle of human communication, surpassing both art and science as a small number of people listen to her and her co-hosts blathering on in her living room.
+After all, podcasts are obviously the pinnacle of human communication, surpassing both art and science as a small number of people listen to her and her co-hosts blathering on via Zoom.
 Outside of her tiny media empire, Simone enjoys going to tiki bars, boxing, playing the bass, and competing in bar trivia.
 (She was on Jeopardy in 2014.
 It went all right.)
-She loves sci-fi and horror books and movies, and has another podcast called Die Hard With a Podcast, which is exactly what it sounds like.
+She loves sci-fi and horror books and movies, and previously hosted another podcast called Die Hard With a Podcast, which is exactly what it sounds like.
 As a child who didn’t go outside and had a lot of free time to read, Simone became interested in the occult around that time every girl imagines herself as a member of the coven from The Craft.
 As an adult, she became interested in Satanism, but found that LaVey’s Satanic Bible was close to, but not quite something she could believe in.
-It was after reading about The Satanic Temple’s political actions regarding the separation of church and state, and watching Jex Blackmore’s talk on Satanic feminism as activism, that she decided to go to Wicked Grounds one Thursday and see what Satanic SF was all about.
+It was after watching Jex Blackmore’s talk on Satanic feminism as activism, that she decided to go to Wicked Grounds one Thursday and see what Satanic SF was all about.
 Things seem to have worked out since then.

 JESSE (the audio guy)